cloudb2/processus/docs/user-guide.md

 ```

 [top](#processus)
-### Passing Static Data
+### Referencing Workflow Parameters

-As with the earlier example, it's also possible to pass static data from the parent workflow to each task.
+As with the earlier example, it's also possible to pass parameters from the parent workflow to each task.

 Consider demo7.json
 ```
 {
-  "static":{
+  "parameters":{
     "global-delay":500,
     "global-error":false
   },